 What Cox means by that, is the ability to express sympathy or concern without the ill-fitting, all-encompassing like button, rather than a way to give an opinion or post a down vote.

 In a post on his personal Facebook page Cox, the firm’s Chief Product Officer, wrote:

 “As you can see, it’s not a “dislike” button, though we hope it addresses the spirit of this request more broadly.
-We studied which comments and reactions are most commonly and universally expressed across Facebook, then worked to design an experience around them that was elegant and fun.

 “Starting today Ireland and Spain can start loving, wow-ing, or expressing sympathy to posts on Facebook by hovering or long-pressing the Like button wherever they see it.
 We’ll use the feedback from this to improve the feature and hope to roll it out to everyone soon.”